mysticcoders/www/_posts/2010-02-01-integrating-html5-and-wicket.markdown

         return null;
     }
 </pre>
-<p>Here we check the component tag to ensure it is the acceptable name.
+Here we check the component tag to ensure it is the acceptable name.
 Then if we only have a single source, we add this to the <code>video</code> tag instead of separate elements in the body.
 The next bunch of statements pull from methods and add boolean attributes to the tag if they are true.
-And we provide an implementation of <code>getTagName</code> that returns null as a sensible default.</p>
+And we provide an implementation of <code>getTagName</code> that returns null as a sensible default.\n
-<p><code>onComponentTagBody</code> is where we optionally will define <code>source</code> tags and the optional attributes that go along with it:</p>
+<code>onComponentTagBody</code> is where we optionally will define <code>source</code> tags and the optional attributes that go along with it:\n
 <pre lang="java" colla="+">
     @Override
     protected void onComponentTagBody(final MarkupStream markupStream, final ComponentTag openTag) {